Písnice: Future

 In 2023, the final station of the new D line metro should open in Písnice, along with a new maintenance depot for the metro, located in the Bělnice area, south of SAPA.

 A new major road link between the Prague Ring Road and the planned D3 motorway should be constructed in the near future.

+Demographics

 Sub-district name change controversy

-The fact that Písnice is considerably larger than Libuše in area (3.67 km² vs. 1.60 km²) and only slightly less populous (4177 vs. 5525) led the district council, on March 6, 2007, to agree to the petition to change the name of the sub-district from Prague-Libuš to Prague-Libuš-Písnice (or, according to some, with slightly different spacing as Prague - Libuš-Písnice).
+The fact that Písnice is considerably larger than Libuš in area (3.67 km2 compared to 1.60 km2) and only slightly less populous (4177 compared to 5525) led the district council, on March 6, 2007, to agree to the petition to change the name of the sub-district from Prague-Libuš to Prague-Libuš-Písnice (or, according to some, with slightly different spacing as Prague - Libuš-Písnice).

 However, changing the name of a sub-district falls within the jurisdiction of the Prague Capital Region government, who have not yet disclosed whether any such proposal was ever received or discussed.

 In 1974, when Písnice was joined to Libuš, the local committee (a governing structure closely connected with the Communist era) was renamed from the committee of Libuš to the committee of Libuš-Písnice, a fact which has fueled the controversy over the name change.